felangel/bloc/docs/flutterweathertutorial.md

 Open [https://www.metaweather.com/api/location/search/?query=london](https://www.metaweather.com/api/location/search/?query=london) in your browser to see the response for the city of London.
 We will use the `woeid` (where-on-earth-id) in the return dictionary to hit the location endpoint.

-For example, the `woeid` for London is `44418`.
+The `woeid` for London is `44418`.
 Navigate to [https://www.metaweather.com/api/location/44418](https://www.metaweather.com/api/location/44418) in your browser and you'll see the response for weather in London which contains all the data we will need for our app.

 ### MetaWeather API Client

 > The MetaWeather API Client is independent of our application.
-As a result, we will create it as an internal package (and can even publish it on [pub.dev](https://pub.dev)).
+As a result, we will create it as an internal package (and could even publish it on [pub.dev](https://pub.dev)).
 We can then use the package by adding it to our `pubspec.yaml`.

 Create a new directory on the project level called `packages`.
 This directory will store all of our internal packages.

-Within this directory, run the built-in `flutter create` command to create a new package called `meta_weather_api` for our api client.
+Within this directory, run the built-in `flutter create` command to create a new package called `meta_weather_api` for our API client.

 [script](_snippets/flutter_weather_tutorial/data_layer/flutter_create_api_client.sh.md ':include')